dasarpai/DAI-Datasets/README.md

 The repository carries a diverse range of themes, difficulty levels, sizes and attributes.
 They offer hands-on practice to boost their skills in exploratory data analysis, data visualization, data wrangling and machine learning.

+## Misc
+GoogleNews-vectors-negative300.bin.gz can be download from internet/kaggle

 ## Beginner:

 [**Find out the age of Abalone from physical measurements**] - (Abalone)<br/>